GoogleChrome/developer.chrome.com/site/en/docs/web-platform/document-picture-in-picture/index.md

   `initialAspectRatio`
   : Sets the initial aspect ratio of the Picture-in-Picture window.

+  `width`
+  : Sets the initial width of the Picture-in-Picture window.

+  `height`
+  : Sets the initial height of the Picture-in-Picture window.

   `copyStyleSheets`
   : When `true`, the CSS style sheets of the originated window are copied and applied to the Picture-in-Picture window.
 This is a one-time copy.
     The default value is `false`.